 In this model the photographer generally charges a small session fee and for any images you choose to purchase from the session.
 This model financially incentivized the photographer to create the best set of images for you, so that you want to buy them all at the ordering session.

 Photographers that use the shoot and order model tend to spend significantly more time on their client’s images which is why they are more expensive.
 Since these images are crafted to be displayed larger in albums or as wall art, every image delivered is meticulously retouched by hand rather than by a filter or preset.

 Shoot and order is the model I use because I want to create the highest quality images I can for my clients.
 I also don’t limit photo shoot durations because shoot and order compensates me based on the quality and quantity of images I deliver.

-Shoot and order sessions usually start at $1000.00 and can settle out to be many times this amount.
+For example, a session with me starts at $1,770 and can settle out to be many times this amount.
 As a reference point, most of my clients spend somewhere between 3k–6K for their collections.
 You can check out my price menu here if you’d like to see an a la carte breakdown of my fees.

 Things To Watch Out For When Hiring a Sonoma County Portrait Photographer

 Now that you know what to consider when hiring a Sonoma county portrait photographer, it’s important to discuss a few things to be skeptical about.
 Some of these things are perfectly fine in the right context and used car salesman slimy in others.